 Faith rode wind back to the Mountain.
-The dunes below her seemed more Martian now that she’d made up her mind to Anihilato.
-Still, Anihilato made her consider distrusting Bug Bird for the first time.
-Her mentor in the Mountain was awfully tight-beaked about the details of their organization.
+The dunes seemed more Martian now that she’d confronted Anihilato, but the monster made her distrust Bug Bird for the first time.
+Her mentor in the Mountain was awfully tight-beaked.

-She landed on the Mountainside and scratched at the dusty stone surface until Bug Bird opened a cave and crawled out.
-“Did you have any issues dealing with our visitor?”
+She landed on the Mountain and scratched at the dust until Bug Bird opened a cave and crawled out.
+“Did you deal with our visitor?”

 “Anihilato almost nabbed me,” said Faith.
-“That was a pretty dangerous errand you sent me on.”
+“That was a pretty scary errand.”

 “Anihilato is out of my control,” said the Heart of the Mountain.
 “I’m sorry to hear it was unpleasant.
 I would have done the job myself if it wasn’t…” They shifted weight and leaned like a tree in the wind.